mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/auditing/index.md

 * Key Management System
 * Cryptographic[^1] Provider Modular

-Authorized users are able to interrogate the Event Store (Immutable Database) for details of audit-worthy events.
+Authorized users are able to interrogate the Event Store (Immutable Datastore) for details of audit-worthy events.

 ## Functional Overview